matter123/mossy/docs/style.md

 ------>}
 ~~~

+##Line Length
+Lines should be no more than 120 characters long when viewed using 4 spaces per tab.
+And no more
+than 144 characters long when using 8 spaces per tab.

+####rationale
+> By ensuring a maximum line length, the time nessiscary to develop editing tools on mossy can be shortened.
+> 120 characters can currently fit comfortable on the 800x600 screen.
+The limit to 144 characters when using
+> 8 spaces per tab ensures that the indent level never exceeds 6.
+An overly large indent level makes it
+> difficult to view code, and is indicative that a refactoring is needed.
 ###Determining Indent Level
 Determining Indent Level is a necessary skill when using smart tabs, as you must precisely
 determine when the indentation stops and the alignment begins.
 The Indentation level for a